gdusault/language/README.md

 But all this time my mind is just blank

-Pen in my hand drying up the inc
+Pen in my hand drying up the ink

 Great now i’m thirsty I could go for a drink